mattmallencode/crm/README.md

 *User Story ID:  16*

-As a Sherpa user I want to view all team activity for a contact e.g. notes, emails, meetings etc.
+As a Sherpa user I want to view all team activity for a contact e.g. notes, emails, meetings etc so I understand to a greater extend to what way a deals heading.

 #### Post Notes

 *User Story ID:  17*

-As a Sherpa user, I want to add a note to a contact's page.
+As a Sherpa user, I want to add a note to a contact's page to notify my colleges of anything significant thats happening to that specific contact.

 #### Remove notes

 *User Story ID:  18*

-As a Sherpa user, I want to remove a note on a contact's page.
+As a Sherpa user, I want to remove a note on a contact's page if it isnt applicable to that contact anymore.

 #### Send Email

 *User Story ID: 19*

-As a Sherpa user, I want to send an email to a contact.
+As a Sherpa user, I want to send an email to a contact so I can communicate with them.

 #### View Emails

 *User Story ID: 20*

-As a Sherpa user, I want to view my emails sent and received to/from a contact.
+As a Sherpa user, I want to view my emails sent and received to/from a contact to keep track of our conversations.

 #### Reply to Email

 *User Story ID: 21*

-As a Sherpa user, I want to reply to an email from a contact.
+As a Sherpa user, I want to reply to an email from a contact to allow for me to exchange information with them.

 #### Set a Task

 *User Story ID: 22*

-As a Sherpa user, I want to create a task in relation to a contact.
+As a Sherpa user, I want to create a task in relation to a contact to remind myself of anything that needs to be done in relation to that customer.

 #### View Tasks
 *User Story ID: 23*

-As a Sherpa user, I want to view all tasks in relation to a contact.
+As a Sherpa user, I want to view all tasks in relation to a contact so I can understand the jobs that need to be done as a whole.

 #### Complete Task
 *User Story ID: 24*

-As a Sherpa user, I want to mark a task as complete.
+As a Sherpa user, I want to mark a task as complete to notify myself that it has been completed.

 #### Schedule Meeting
 *User Story ID: 25*

-As a Sherpa user, I want to schedule a meeting with a contact which is integrated with my Google calendar.
+As a Sherpa user, I want to schedule a meeting with a contact which is integrated with my Google calendar so I can notify the contact when we are scheduled to talk.

 #### View Meetings
 *User Story ID: 26*

-As a Sherpa user, I want to view my scheduled meetings with a contact.
+As a Sherpa user, I want to view my scheduled meetings with a contact so I can join the meetings.

 #### Create Deal
 *User Story ID: 27*

-As a Sherpa user, I want to create a deal .
+As a Sherpa user, I want to create a deal to allow for a new sales contract to be made.

 #### View Deals
 *User Story ID: 28*

-As a Sherpa user, I want to view my team's deals.
+As a Sherpa user, I want to view my team's deals to help me understand what direction my teams deals are going.

 #### Edit Deal
 *User Story ID: 29*

-As a Sherpa user, I want to edit a deal.
+As a Sherpa user, I want to edit a deal to match the deals current situation.

 #### Close Deal
 *User Story ID: 30*

-As a Sherpa user, I want to close a deal.
+As a Sherpa user, I want to close a deal to update the status of a deal to reflect the fact that the sale has be finalized.

 #### Search Deals
 *User Story ID: 31*

-As a Sherpa user, I want to search my team's deals.
+As a Sherpa user, I want to search my team's deals to check my team's activity.

 #### Sort Deals
 *User Story ID: 32*

-As a Sherpa user, I want to sort my team's deals.
+As a Sherpa user, I want to sort my team's deals to make it quicker for me to find a deal.

 #### Assign Deal

 *User Story ID:  33*

-As a Sherpa team owner/admin I want to assign a deal to a member of my team.
+As a Sherpa team owner/admin I want to assign a deal to a member of my team to let them know what contacts they have to persue.

 #### View Assigned Deals

 *User Story ID:  34*

-As a Sherpa user I want to view the deals that have been assigned to me.
+As a Sherpa user I want to view the deals that have been assigned to me so I know what I must do to do my job.

-#### Close Deal

-*User Story ID:  35*

-As a Sherpa user I want to set a deal's status to "closed".

 #### Closed Vs Goal